Bira/octopus-carnival/_posts/2022-06-06-demon-klurichir.md

 </figure>
 {:/nomarkdown}

+This post is part of a series!
+Click [here][1] to see the others.

 The Abyss is home to several powerful demon lords, each of whom has their own ruinous designs on the rest of the universe and is building an army to enact those designs.
 Yet these armies rarely seem to leave the Abyss to start their invasions.
 One of the reasons for this is that the demon lords hate each other as much as they hate everything else, and spend much of their time locked in eternal bloody warfare.
-Another one is that you have huge hordes of "unclaimed demons" who sit around and smoulder with generic rage, focusing on their own immediate concerns instead of larger schemes.
+Another one is that you have huge hordes of "unclaimed demons" who prefer to pursue their own personal goals instead of organizing into a large force.

 Well, it looks like the seed of cosmic evil at the bottom of the Abyss has had enough of this lack of focus, so it started producing a special brand of demon